Cashback Tax for Self-Employed in Germany 2026: Expense Reduction or Other Income?

 Two kinds of cashback — two tax rules

-Tax law splits cashback into two camps:
+Tax law splits cashback into two camps, and getting the classification right decides everything else:

-• Expense-linked cashback — you buy something (office supplies, software, a service) and the seller pays part of it back.
+- Expense-linked cashback — you buy something (office supplies, software, a service) and the seller pays part of it back.
 This is not new income but a reduction of business expenses.
+The tax office treats it like a retroactive discount: pay €100, get €5 back, and you have economically spent €95.

 Expense-linked cashback: just net it against the cost